 The Detroit office will add about 120 jobs to the region, and the plan is for at least one of the other offices to be online within two years, said Vikrum Aiyer, a spokesman for the patent office.
 Michigan residents received 3,964 patents in 2011, the sixth-highest.

 The agency is hiring 1,500 examiners this fiscal year, to bring the total to 7,800 from 6,800 plus filling in for turnover.

-AVT Inc. (AVTC), the Corona, California-based vending machine company, received a patent that covers the technology for remote control of multiple vending machines, and said it’s considering enforcing the patent against possible infringers, the Vending Times trade publication reported.
+AVT Inc. (AVTC:US), the Corona, California-based vending machine company, received a patent that covers the technology for remote control of multiple vending machines, and said it’s considering enforcing the patent against possible infringers, the Vending Times trade publication reported.

 Patent 8,191,779, which was issued June 5, covers “any system that is managing multiple machines wirelessly via a control center,” AVT Chairman Shannon Illingworth told Vending Times.

 AVT is in the process of sending out cease-and-desist letters to companies it thinks may be infringing the patent, according to Vending Times.

 Illingworth said that it would prefer to license infringing companies because “the more operators out there with multiple machines using credit cards and being managed efficiently is good for all of us,” Vending Times reported.